stavoltafunzia/Maverick/README.md

 More information about Maverick implementation can be found in chapter 6 of my [PhD thesis](https://mega.nz/#!gwsCTYhZ!RaRbqr6nL95mYgHeorzxms3aqXzwQ1D_pApaAMN2cm0).

 ## How to compile and install
 In order to compile the core C++ library, first install the third party software (see paragraph below).
-Then simply go into the "core" folder and type
+Then simply go into the "lib" folder and type
   > make

 to compile, and
   > make install

 to install the library in `/usr/local/maverick/`.
-When compiling the core library, you may need to specify some dependency libraries (ipopt and blas) with the command
+When compiling the C++ library, you may need to specify some dependency libraries (ipopt and blas) with the command
   >make IPOPT_INCLUDE=\<compiler_flag_to_use_ipopt_headers> IPOPT_LIB=\<compiler_flag_to_link_to_ipopt_library> BLAS=\<compiler_flag_to_link_to_blas_library>

 By default ipopt is sought in /usr/local/ipopt, and the blas library used is ATLAS.